quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company runs its legacy web application on AWS.
+### A company runs its legacy web application on AWS.
 The web application server runs on an Amazon EC2 instance in the public subnet of a VPC.
 The web application server collects images from customers and stores the image files in a locally attached Amazon Elastic Block Store (Amazon
 EBS) volume.
 The image files are uploaded every night to an Amazon S3 bucket for backup.